Start your application by popping your details in below:

 No, not at all!
 Bootcampers come from all over the UK and sometimes beyond.
 We offer travel bursaries for any UK Bootcampers who need them.

 Everyone coming on Bootcamp stays on site, in either a shared or single hotel-style room.
 We have breakfast, lunch and dinner on site every day and use indoor and outdoor space for our training.

 I have special dietary requirements.
 Will there be something for me to eat on Bootcamp?

 Yes, we cater to most dietary requirements, however we do ask that these are allergies/intolerances or life choices (vegan, halal etc.) rather than simple food preferences.

 We strive to make Bootcamp as accessible as possible.
-From the application stage to the residential itself.
 The Bootcamp venues are accessible for wheelchair users, and we will work one-on-one with you and the venue to try and meet any other requirements you may have.
 If you have any concerns or questions about accessibility just get in touch.

-I want a job in campaigning, will Bootcamp help me do that?
+I want a job in campaigning, will Bootcamp make that happen?